Xywzel/FileServer/README.md

   and tutorials.
 - Trying to get the database play nicely also took quite a while, and is the reason, why my clean up script takes quite drastic measures.
+- Major improvement left to do would have been ability to filter DownloadRecords in queries based on profile, file or organization.
+This would have taken additional views or changes to make current ones take parameters.
+Though including reverse records for user and organization queries seems to do the same.